stuffandahalf/secure_browse/README.md

 # secure_browse
-enables network interfaces while a browser is open
+Enables network interfaces while a browser is open.